department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/transfer.md

 ### Can I transfer benefits?
 You can transfer benefits if you’re on active duty or in the Selected Reserve and:
   - You’re in one of these situations:
-     - You have at least 6 years of service on the date of approval and agree to serve 4 additional years from the date of election, **or**
+     - You have at least 6 years of service on the date of approval and agree to add 4 more years of service from the date of election, **or**
-     - You have at least 10 years of service on the date of approval, can't commit to 4 additional years because of either policy or statute, but agree to serve for the maximum amount of time allowed, **and**
+     - You have at least 10 years of service on the date of approval, can't commit to add 4 more years of service because of either policy or statute, but agree to serve for the maximum amount of time allowed, **and**
   - The person getting benefits has enrolled in the Defense Enrollment Eligibility Reporting System (DEERS).

 ### Who's covered?
 Qualified dependents
 </div>

-### What benefits can they get?
+### What benefits can my qualified dependents get?

 If the DOD approves the Transfer of Entitlement (TOE), your spouse or dependent children can apply for up to 36 months of benefits, and may be able to get money for: